Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 26. TotalNoOfCampaignAccepted: Total number of marketing campaigns accepted by the customer.
 23. CustomerComplain: Binary variable indicating whether the customer has complained (1) or not (0).

+### Tools Used
+1. Power Query Editor
+    - Was used to:
+        1. Extract,
+        2. Transform, and
+        3. Load all the datasets for this analysis.

+2. Power BI (Was used to create reports and dashboard for this analysis)
+    - The following Power BI Features were incorporated:
+        1. DAX,
+        2. Quick Measures,
+        3. Page Navigation,
+        4. Filters,
+        5. Tooltips